eth-cscs/slurm-container/README.md

 # Slurm Plugin-testing Container
 A Docker container for developing and testing slurm plugins.

-## Configuration
-For `slurm` to work correctly, the hostname in `slurm.conf` must match that of the container.
-The hostname can be changed in the `Makefile`.
-There are currently three nodes (`nd[1-3]`) configured, which means three daemons will need to be started later.
+This image uses slurm compiled with the `--enable-multiple-slurmd` option.
+This allows multiple slurm daemons to run on the same host and avoids needing multiple images for each node.

 ## Building
 Run `make` to build the Docker image.

 ## Running
-Run `make run` to launch the container and ensure that the hostname is consistent with `slurm.conf`.
+Run `make run` to launch the container.
+The number of virtual slurm nodes to start is given as a commandline parameter to the docker image in the Makefile.
+The default is three nodes.

-Once running, use `. start` to launch the slurm controller `slurmctld` and the node daemons.
+At startup, the `slurm.conf` file is generated with the container hostname and number of requested nodes before starting the slurm controller and node daemons.

+Once running, use `./run_slurm_examples` to build and example jobs.